Abrasive belts

 Ferrous Metals

 In general, steel of all types tends to generate much frictional heat during the grinding and polishing process.
-Particularly heat sensitive are tool steels, stainless steels and high nickel or cobalt alloy steels.
+The ones particularly heat sensitive are tool steels, stainless steels and high nickel or cobalt alloy steels.
 Thus, these materials require slower belt speeds and the possible use of a belt lubricant or coolant.

-Steels of all types are generally ground with Ceramic, Alumina Zirconia or Aluminum Oxide although occasionally Silicon Carbide is used on stainless steels to impart a fine satin finish.
-Cast iron is mostly ground in coarser grits using CR, AZ or SC, but most polishing operations will use AO.
+Steels of all types are generally ground with Ceramic, Alumina Zirconia, or Aluminum Oxide although occasionally Silicon Carbide is used on stainless steel to impart a fine satin finish.
+Cast iron is mostly ground in coarser grits using CR, AZ, or SC, but most polishing operations will use AO.

-The normal grit range for ferrous metal-polishing is 80 - 50 for general polishing and 180 - 320 for fine polishing leading to buffing operations.
+The normal grit range for ferrous metal polishing is 50-80 for general polishing and 180 - 320 for fine polishing leading to buffing operations.
 Only for very fine satin finishes or applications requiring a precision tolerance will grits of 500 or finer be used.

 Non-ferrous Metals

 Non-ferrous metals are those which do not contain iron as a principal element.
-The most common types used in metalworking are aluminum, zinc and brass.
-Other non-ferrous metals which necessitate grinding and polishing are bronze, copper, magnesium and so-called "exotic" metals such as titanium and zirconium.
+The most common types used in metalworking are aluminum, zinc, and brass.
+Other non-ferrous metals that necessitate grinding and polishing are bronze, copper, magnesium, and certain "exotic" metals such as titanium and zirconium.

-Compared with steels, non-ferrous metals are usually softer and even "gummy".
+Compared with steel, non-ferrous metals are usually softer and can become "gummy".
 This difference causes abrasive belts to "load" (clog) more quickly unless a lubricant or a slower belt speed is used.
-Most non-ferrous polishing operations will use Aluminum Oxide belts, although Silicon Carbide is preferred for very fine satin finishes or where fast cutting is a priority over durability.
+Most non-ferrous polishing operations will use Aluminum Oxide belts, although Silicon Carbide is preferred for satin finishes or where fast cutting is a priority over durability.
 Silicon Carbide is highly preferred for polishing on titanium and zirconium because these metals have a degree of high heat sensitivity and may react chemically with Aluminum Oxide.
-Normally AZ is used for removal grits 24 - 120.
+Normally AZ is used for the removal grits 24 - 120.

 Common grit ranges for non-ferrous polishing are 80 to 180 for most operations, and 150 to 240 for fine work.
-Aluminum which is to be anodized may need to be polished to 320 to fully smooth over imperfections in the metal.
+Aluminum that is to be anodized may need to be polished to 320 grit to remove imperfections in the metal.

 Non-metal Materials